python-planet/hello-python/README.md

 # hello-python
-hey you can coding anywhere
+hey you can coding python now